-RIPE Labs Costs for 2015:
+RIPE Labs Costs for 2016:

-Activity FTEs Costs Capital Expenditure RIPE Labs 1.5 247 -
+Activity FTEs Costs Capital Expenditure RIPE Labs 1.7 266 -

-3.4 External Relations STRATEGIC FOCUS POINT 2015
+3.4 External Relations STRATEGIC FOCUS POINT 2016

-The RIPE NCC engages strategically with governments, law enforcement agencies (LEAs) and inter-governmental organisations on behalf of its membership and community.
-This activity has grown steadily in importance, and this is reflected in the growth in the External Relations Department in recent years.
-The RIPE NCC is recognised as a leader and innovator in this area among its industry partners.
+In recent years, the RIPE NCC has developed its capacity to engage strategically with governments, law enforcement agencies (LEAs) and inter-governmental organisations on behalf of its membership and community.
+With the completed expansion of the External Relations Department, now spread across three locations in Amsterdam, Dubai and Moscow, we are now working to use those resources to the greatest benefit for all RIPE NCC stakeholders.
+The RIPE NCC is recognised as a leader and innovator in this area among its industry partners, and we will continue to maintain that position.